 You got it.

-Dr. Ran Randy Shannon, thank you very much.
+Dr. Randy Shannon, thank you very much.

-You're a good friend of mine and you're always having great advice, and hopefully some of these people take it.
+You're a good friend of mine, and you're always having great advice.

-Um listen, folks, I want to go to the phone calls real quick.
+Listen, folks, I want to go to the phone calls real quick.

-Uh let's go to Scott in Alabama.
+Let's go to Scott in Alabama.

 Go ahead, Scott.